Awesome: Phineas and Ferb

 - Doofenshmirtz dousing himself in honey to draw a swarm of angry bees away from Vanessa and her friends, all of whom were allergic to bees.
 And this after it had been established that a bee sting (followed by a string of other hilarious traumas) was the worst memory he had of camping

 - Jeremy finally catching on and messing with Candace's head.
 He gets some grade-A snarking in before she decides 'To heck with it' and abandons her latest ploy to impress him.
 Yes, Jeremy just got one of these.

 - Even if it missed, there's Ferb's impressive kick to his cousin's goal post.
 Also, even with his "curse" and all, he was still directly responsible for all but one of the other goals his team scored.
 The one exception was awesome as well, we have Ferb busting out some insane moves before passing the ball to Phineas, who uses the shape of his head to make the goal.

 - Lawrence, of all people, revealing that all this time he had been letting Adrian win their various competitions on purpose to make him happy.
 And just as it looks as though he's actually about to lose their game of "Keepy-Uppy" legitimately when he slips and sends the ball flying straight up in the air, he just gets up, gives a short and extremely calm speech about how one shouldn't jump to conclusions so quickly, then intercepts the ball before it hits the ground and really gets into the game (which he quickly turns into his victory dance).
 At least we know where Ferb gets his modesty and Minor In Asskicking now.

-- Doof shows a ton of Genre Savvyness by winning the Mechanical Mom competition in one shot.
+- Doof wins the Mechanical Mom competition in one shot.
 Specially because Rodney earlier helped establish that it was very easy to fail that competition.

 Doofenshmirtz: I am getting married again!